cofounders/legal/PRIMITIVES.md

 ## Document Title

-    <h2>Document Title</h2>
+    <h1>Document Title</h1>

-Document titles can be used at the top of the template or for independent section like schedules and appendices.
+Document titles can be used at the top of the template.

+## Attachment Titles

+    <h2>Attachment Title</h2>

+Related documents can be schedules, appendices, or other included documents that are used to support the main template.

 ## Section Titles